-1. Accept that you can’t change him
+1. Accept that you can’t change your boyfriend

-2. Remember who you CAN change!
+2. Remember who you can change

-Write down three things you expect your boyfriend to do or be in your relationship.
-Use your private journal or diary, or share your thoughts in the comments section below.
+Here’s what to do: write down the three strongest emotions you feel about your boyfriend’s lack of effort in your relationship.
+Write in your journal or diary, or share in the comments section below.
 Writing down your expectations will not only help you gain clarity and insight into yourself, it’ll also help you see if you need to change what you expect of your boyfriend.

 3. Don’t settle for less than you deserve in a relationship